Skip to Content

 Space Shell

-You can access your Space by using pair space SPACE_ID, where SPACE_ID is the unique identifier listed when you run pair spaces.
+You can access your Space by using pair spaces connect SPACE_ID, where SPACE_ID is the unique identifier listed when you run pair spaces list.

 , #_